Good Food Connections 2025

 Building a Resilient Business through Lean Strategies and Transparency

-Join Laurel Martin for an engaging session where you’ll learn how to identify hidden waste, track key metrics, and make smarter decisions rather than spending money on fixes that don’t solve the underlying problem.
+Join Laurel Martin for an engaging session about achieving profitability through process improvements with your team.
+Learn how to identify hidden waste, track key metrics, and make smarter decisions rather than spending money on fixes that don’t solve the underlying problem.
 Through real-world examples across the food industry, you’ll gain a practical perspective on how to streamline operations, engage your people, and improve margins without sacrificing your values.

 Food Business Permitting

-Panel 3A: Incorporating Your Values: Alternative Business Models That Prioritize People, Planet, and Profit
+Panel 3A: Incorporating Your Values: Alternative Business Models That Prioritize People and Planet

 How do businesses and organizations operate according to socially and environmentally responsible values that run counter to the prevailing prioritization of profit in our capitalist market?
 What other organizational models exist that are structured to include these values as primary directives?
 What are the nuts and bolts about how these models work, and what are their strengths for specific purposes?
 We’ll explore a range of models, including cooperatives, B Corp certification, and nonprofit social enterprises.